leanprover/LNSym/.github/pull_request_template.md

 * Ensure your PR follows the [contribution guidelines](https://github.com/leanprover/LNSym/blob/main/CONTRIBUTING.md).

+* PRs to the `main` branch must follow these rules:

+	* Pull requests require no changes requested and an approval from a maintainer before they can be merged.

+	* All conversations on code must be resolved before a pull request can be merged.

 * Remember to document and comment your code.

 * Remove this section, up to and including the `---` before submitting.